-When you read those fascinating fairy tales and religious stories of celestial beings to him, you create an imprint of myth in his mind.
+When you read those fascinating fairy tales and religious stories of celestial beings to him, you create the imprint of myths in his mind.
 It’s only natural then that he expects ghosts and demons in the dark.
 But I’m not saying stop reading out those stories to him.
 Just accept fear as a natural emotion in your child.
 Over time, Nature will teach him.
 Don’t tell him not to be afraid of the dark because there are only two words he’ll remember from your instruction — afraid and dark.
 Consequently, when in the dark, he’ll automatically think fear.
 Instead, tell him to turn on the light.”

 Fear is not just a feeling but an emotion.
 It is tightly linked to our evolution.
 A sperm joins an egg in the dark.
 A fetus spends nine months in the dark.
 It has no control over its own life.
 It is helpless, almost immobile.
 It is fed whatever the mother intakes.
 It cannot accept or reject anything.
 There is no freedom, it’s tied to the umbilical cord.
 That phantom feeling still exists even when one is well out in this world.

-If you are going to bring up your children talking about nymphs, fairies, spirits, ghosts, demons, angels, and the rest, you are invariably telling them there are beings they cannot see.
-And when they actually can’t see in the dark, scary images automatically crop up in their mind.
+If you are going to bring your children up talking about nymphs, fairies, spirits, ghosts, demons, angels, and the rest, you are invariably telling them there are beings they cannot see.
+And when they actually can’t see in the dark, scary images automatically crop up in their minds.
 They know angels are not going to appear in the dark because children’s books often show plenty of light around angels, whereas evil beings are shown in the dark.

 This is conditioning.
 This blemishes their pure minds with nonexistent artifacts.
-But Life teaches them and over time they learn how this world is full of fiction.
+But Life teaches them, and over time they learn how this world is full of fiction.
 This empirical wisdom and learning helps them to overcome the fear of the dark.

 “But, I’m scared of the dark, mommy,” said Johnny.
 “There are ghosts outside.”